 In the advancing technology-centric world of today, penetration testing is a must.
 A lot more companies have bought into the bug bounty programs and also there has been an uptick in the need for penetration testers across the board.
 Like every marksman has a good set of guns in his arsenal, a penetration tester must also have an elaborate and highly effective toolkit to allow them the best opportunity to exploit potential cyber security vulnerabilities.

 ExploitDBis a repository full of active vulnerabilities and exploits if they exist.
 This resource is free to use and provides both novice and expert penetration testers with exploits that they can use when crafting testing use cases for potential clients.
 It is also a great point of reference for performing any investigation work on a payload signature or behaviour that may have affected your network.
 ExploitDB should be your first stop when starting any type of cyber security assessment.

 Offensive Security Suite

-Offensive Security Suiteis one of the first resources available publicly for any type of hacking information.
-They basically wrote the rule-book.
+Offensive Security Suite is one of the first publicly available resources for any type of hacking information.
+They basically wrote the rule book.
 They provide demos, walkthroughs and informational resources to help enhance your overall testing toolkit.
 Tools like Kali Linux, BackTrackand even the Google hacking DB can be found here for reference or install.
 The Offensive Security Suitealso provide industry leading training with recognised certifications to go along with it.
 It is very elaborate and time-consuming training, but it is the best around when it comes to preparing to ether attack or defend a network.

-At the end of the day, the ability to increase your knowledge, hone your skills and master your craft are the most important factors with being a penetration tester.
+At the end of the day, the ability to increase your knowledge, hone your skills and master your craft are the most important factors in being a penetration tester.